Technology H-1B Sponsorship Jobs in Idaho

 Get Access To All Jobs

-Job Roles in Technology in Idaho
+H-1B Technology Job Roles in Idaho

-Customer Service & Support59 jobs
+Customer Service & Support28 jobs

-See all 443+ Technology Idaho jobs
+See all 97+ Technology H-1B Jobs in Idaho

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Technology Idaho roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Technology H-1B Sponsorship Jobs in Idaho: Frequently Asked Questions

 Which technology companies in Idaho sponsor H-1B visas?

-Micron Technology is Idaho's most active H-1B sponsor in the technology sector, filing a significant volume of petitions for engineering and semiconductor roles at its Boise headquarters.
+Micron Technology is Idaho's most active H-1B visa sponsor in the technology sector, filing a significant volume of petitions for engineering and semiconductor roles at its Boise headquarters.
 HP Inc. also maintains a presence in the state.
 Beyond these larger employers, a number of mid-size software and IT services firms in the Boise metro have filed H-1B petitions, particularly for software engineering and systems administration positions.

 Which cities in Idaho have the most technology H-1B sponsorship jobs?